-This CLE webinar will provide corporations and their counsel with tools to mitigate liability for a website or app that does not comply with the Americans with Disabilities Act (ADA).
+This CLE course will provide corporations and their counsel with tools to mitigate liability for a website or app that does not comply with the Americans with Disabilities Act (ADA).
 Plaintiffs are actively surfing the internet to discover noncompliant sites, and are reaping the rewards of their private enforcement of the ADA at the expense of companies of all sizes.
 Thousands of these cases have been filed in the past several years, and this trend shows no sign of slowing.

 - Application of the ADA to websites and apps

 - How ADA principles apply to websites and mobile apps

 - The plaintiff bar's role in civil compliance enforcement through claims against companies and litigation

 - Determining whether compliance is necessary

 - Steps to ensure compliance